Reference: Regular expressions - BlueCat Integrity - 9.4.0

 A regular expression is a way of defining a pattern in a text string.
 In a text string naming policy value, you can use a regular expression to control how users enter a text string.
 For example, you can require the string to be in all uppercase or lowercase letters, to only included letters and not numbers, or to be only of a certain length.

-Shown here are regular expression operators you can use the Regular Expression field on the Add Naming Policy Value and Add Naming Policy Value pages.
+Shown here are regular expression operators you can use the Regular Expression field on the Add Naming Policy Value page.

 To match Operator Matches